flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/settings.md

 ### Usage:

 - Weight Unit:
-    - The weight unit of the aircraft.
+    - The weight unit of the aircraft used for aircraft weight, fuel and simBrief imports.
 - PAX Signs:
-    - Configures if the aircraft should use "No Smoking" or "No Portable Devices" in ECAM message.
+    - Configures if the aircraft should use "No Smoking" or "No Portable Devices" in its ECAM message.

 ## Sim Options